IJCAI-ECAI 2026 Accepted Papers · Survey Track

 Graph4LLM: A Systematic Survey of Graph-Enhanced Large Language Models

-A Survey on Quantitative Possibility Theory in Artificial Intelligence.
-A Convenient Uncertainty and Preference Model
+A Survey on Quantitative Possibility Theory in Artificial Intelligence: A Convenient Epistemic Uncertainty Model

 A Survey on Active Feature Acquisition Strategies

-Active feature acquisition (AFA) studies how a predictive system can sequentially choose which feature values to obtain for each instance to balance predictive accuracy against feature acquisition cost (financial, time, invasiveness, or privacy).
-This survey provides the first unified treatment of modern AFA through an explicit MDP and POMDP formulation, showing that most existing methods can be understood as different approximations of the same underlying sequential decision problem.
-The survey proposes an up-to-date taxonomy organizing AFA into three families: (i) embedded cost-aware predictors (notably cost-sensitive decision trees and ensembles), (ii) model-based methods that plan using learned probabilistic components, and (iii) model-free or hybrid methods that learn policies from simulated acquisition episodes.
-We hope this POMDP-centric view both clarifies existing work and motivates new AFA methods that more directly build on the mature literature on POMDP planning and approximation.
-It concludes by outlining open challenges for achieving robust cost–accuracy trade-offs in practice, including reliable evaluation under realistic missingness and logging, computational constraints, and deployment requirements such as robustness and interpretability.Machine LearningActive learningMachine LearningCost-sensitive learningMachine LearningFeature extraction, selection and dimensionality reductionMachine LearningPartially observable reinforcement learning and POMDPsUncertainty in AISequential decision making -
+Active feature acquisition (AFA) studies how a predictive system can sequentially choose which feature values to obtain for each instance to balance predictive accuracy against feature acquisition cost.
+This survey provides the first unified treatment of modern AFA through a partially observable Markov decision process (POMDP) formulation, showing that most existing methods can be understood as different approximations of the same underlying sequential decision problem.
+The survey proposes an up-to-date taxonomy organizing AFA into four categories: (i) embedded cost-aware predictors (notably cost-sensitive decision trees and ensembles), (ii) model-based methods that plan using learned probabilistic components, (iii) model-free methods that learn acquisition policies from simulated episodes, and (iv) hybrid methods that combine the strengths of model-based and model-free approaches.
+We argue that this POMDP-centric view clarifies connections among existing methods and motivates more principled algorithm design.
+Since much prior work is heuristic and lacks formal guarantees, we also outline routes to guarantees by connecting AFA to adaptive stochastic optimization.
+We conclude by highlighting open challenges and promising directions for future research.Machine LearningActive learningMachine LearningCost-sensitive learningMachine LearningFeature extraction, selection and dimensionality reductionMachine LearningPartially observable reinforcement learning and POMDPsUncertainty in AISequential decision making -

 Sparsity in Federated Learning: A Survey